MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/sign-out-of-teams.md

 We recommend for users to remain signed in to the Microsoft Teams app to continue receiving chats, incoming calls, and other activities.
 We understand that users might want to sign out of the Teams application at the end of the day to use another account on a shared device or for another reason.

-### Account residency
+### Account sharing between apps

-Modern Operating Systems allow sharing of accounts between different apps on a device.
-This Single Sign On design allow users to use multiple apps on their device without requiring them to sign in to every single app.
-Teams does not control this behavior, but it does take advantage of the convenience this design provides for the end-user experience.
+Modern operating systems allow sharing of accounts between different apps on a device.
+This single sign on (SSO) design allows users to use multiple apps on their device without requiring them to sign in to every single app.
+Teams doesn't control this behavior, but it does take advantage of the convenience this design provides for the end-user experience.

-This has an important impact on sign-out.
+SSO has an important impact on sign-out.
 When users sign out of Teams, the data associated with their account is removed from the Teams app, but other apps on the device continue to have access to their account.
-It also means that users may not be prompted to re-enter their credentials if they choose to sign back in to Teams with the same account.
+It also means that users might not be prompted to re-enter their credentials if they choose to sign back in to Teams with the same account.

 ## Sign out of Teams after completing modern authentication